italicize/italicize.github.io/make_waffles.md

 # Make waffles

 Recipes, and other instructions, assume skills and context.
-But if a recipe included every step, it might look like these highly detailed instructions for making waffles.
+But if a recipe included more of the unwritten steps, it might look like these highly detailed instructions for making waffles.

 * [Prepare the ingredients and utensils](#prepare-the-ingredients-and-utensils)
 * [Prepare the waffle iron](#prepare-the-waffle-iron)